robot5000-design/ms2/documentation/test.md

     - Expected Result: Email entry must be in correct basic format. _Pass_
     4. Enter valid entries and press Send Feedback.
     - Expected Result: Displays a message modal confirming either success or failure. _Pass_
+    5. Confirm delivery of emailjs emails.
+    - Expected Result: Two emails are sent.
+One to admin and one to user. _Pass_

 - TC07